InesCarrondo/example/README.md

 You can also create lists using the following options

-- George Washington
-- John Adams
-- Thomas Jefferson

-*example 1
+- Example 1
-*example 2
+- Example 2
-*example 3
+- Example 3

+Or

+1. Example A
+2. Example B
+3. Example C